vespperhq/vespper/README.md

 ## Contributing to Merlinn ⛑️

 If you're interested in contributing to Merlinn, checkout our [`CONTRIBUTING.md`](https://github.com/merlinn-co/merlinn/blob/main/CONTRIBUTING.md) file 💫 🧙‍♂️

+## Troubleshooting ⚒️

+If you encounter any problems/errors/issues with Merlinn, checkout our [troubleshooting guide](https://github.com/merlinn-co/merlinn/tree/main/config/slack/TROUBLESHOOTING.md).
+We try to update it regularly, and fix some of the urgent problems there as soon as possible.

+Moreover, feel free to reach out to us at our [support channels](#support-and-feedback-️).

 ## Telemetry 🔢